 Don’t Kill Him by Ma Anand Sheela

-For me this book puts forth what I believe happens in every Ashram and every commune to a different extent or with different levels of subtlety.
-All the Gurus are eccentric people who in the name of communes and communities actually practice autocracy within their limited domains.
-All of them are running after rich and famous in guise of providing spiritual enlightenment.
-They are all building their empires by manipulating people, by having a stage managed drama through a dedicated team and all of them are excellent orators, well read people who understand psychology particularly mass psychology very well.
+For me, this book puts forth what I believe happens in every Ashram and every commune to a different extent or at different levels of subtlety.
+All the Gurus are eccentric people.
+Who in the name of communes and communities actually practice autocracy within their limited domains.
+All of them are running after rich and famous in the guise of providing spiritual enlightenment.
+They are all building their empires by manipulating people, by having a stage managed drama through a dedicated team.
+And all of them are excellent orators, well-read people.
+Who understand psychology particularly mass psychology very well.

-It is a very personal memoir, of someone who spent a lot of time with Osho, whom she chooses to call Bhagwan and always refers to him as He with a capital H. As a young girl, he mesmerized her, saw potential in her to be his pillar and converted her into a Sanyasin under his wing.
-He puts her through various tasks, grooms her to take on big tasks but holds her reins tightly in his hands.
+It is a very personal memoir, of someone who spent a lot of time with Osho.
+Whom she chooses to call Bhagwan.
+And always refers to him as He with a capital H. As a young girl, he mesmerized her.
+Saw potential in her to be his pillar.
+And converted her into a Sanyasin under his wing.
+He puts her through various tasks.
+And grooms her to take on big tasks.
+But holds her reins tightly in his hands.
 She takes care of him, his commune and manages the outside world for him.
-She loves him – absolutely, because nothing can drive a woman better than being in love, though she was married to different people at different points in time during her time at commune.
-She felt ecstasy with his smile & touch and that drove her to limits of what she could do for him.
+She loves him – absolutely because nothing can drive a woman better than being in love.
+Though she was married to different people at different points in time during her time at the commune.
+She felt ecstasy with his smile & touch.
+And that drove her to limits of what she could do for him.

 She has chosen to live in Switzerland, the country of her last husband and runs an old age home there.
-I am keen to know why she chose to speak about her time with commune now, and would she have chosen her life to be something else, did power not influence her or drive her mad as it does to most people?
+I am keen to know why she chose to speak about her time with commune now, and would she have chosen her life to be something else?
+Did power not influence her or drive her mad as it does to most people?